The Happiest Day in the Life of Olli Mäki: Production

 The Happiest Day in the Life of Olli Mäki was the feature-length debut of director Juho Kuosmanen, who had previously directed short films as well as theatre and opera productions.

 The film was shot on location, mostly in Helsinki.
 To achieve the 1960s look, Kuosmanen and cinematographer Jani-Petteri Passi decided to film on 16mm Kodak Tri-X black and white film stock.
 They felt this gave the film a vintage look even though the film stock was not meant for feature films.
 The production team ended up ordering all the stock available in Europe and the United States after which Kodak had to produce more.

+Reception

-Critical reception
+Critical response

-The Happiest Day in the Life of Olli Mäki has received overwhelmingly positive reviews from critics.
-It currently rates a full 100% at Rotten Tomatoes and 83 at Metacritic which classifies the film's reception as "universal acclaim" according to the website's criteria.
+Peter Bradshaw of The Guardian gave the film 4 out of 5 stars, and described it as "a gentle, shrewd, somehow mysterious love story, based on real life, beautifully photographed in luminous black-and-white and drawing inspiration from Scorsese and Truffaut."
+Manohla Dargis of The New York Times stated, "The Happiest Day in the Life of Olli Maki deepens quietly. […] It's a bit of a narrative slow-boil — the story arrives in pieces, in disconnected scenes and conversational fragments — but it grabs you right from the start.
+The most obvious reason is the dense, luxuriant black-and-white cinematography, which is very pleasurable in its own right."
 David Rooney of The Hollywood Reporter called the film "a small marvel of impeccable craftsmanship", lauding its black and white cinematography and "faultless and unshowy" performances.
 Geoffrey Macnab of The Independent said Olli Mäki "rethinks and revitalises" the genre of boxing movies and also found it one of the year's most likeable films.
 Both Macnab and Kristopher Tapley of Variety called the film a leading contender for the foreign language Oscar.

-Awards
+Accolades

 The film has won several awards at film festivals: